-Finally, click Save to validate and store the AD settings.
-If you revisit this page, you will have to re-enter the Secret Password.
+Click Save to validate and store the AD settings.
+If you revisit this page, you need to re-enter the Secret Password field.

-2. Configure Role Groups
+3. Configure Role Groups

 The Role Groups must be configured to assign BMC permissions to the authenticated user, otherwise known as authorization.
-This is done by mapping Active Directory group membership to BMC permissions.
+This is done by mapping Active Directory group membership to

+BMC permissions.

-Note: If no Role Group mapping is created, the authentication will fail, since the user would not have any permissions in the BMC interface.
+If you do not configure a role group mapping, authentication fails, because the user would not have any permissions in the BMC interface.